Page Reviewed / Updated - Jan. 2019

 Age and Disability

 Minnesota residents must be under the age of 65, and must require a nursing home level of care.
 Individuals must be certified as disabled by the Social Security Administration, or via the state medical review team.
 Depending on the level of disability, it may be possible that early-onset Alzheimer’s or another type of dementia could qualify an individual as disabled.
 The individual must also require a greater level of support than is offered via Medical Assistance (MA), which is the Medicaid program for Minnesota for low-income residents.

 Income and Assets

 The asset limits vary with the age of the candidate.
 For most single participants, the individual may have assets up to $3,000 in value, and married couples (both spouses as applicants), can retain up to $6,000 in assets.
 Make note, if married, assets are considered jointly owned even if only one spouse of the couple is applying for waiver services.
+(Learn more here).
 However, there are spousal impoverishment rules in place to protect the non-applicant spouse, often referred to as the community spouse, from becoming impoverished.
-As of 2018, the non-applicant spouse can retain assets up to $123,600.
-Some assets are exempt, such as the applicant’s home, if the applicant (or their spouse) lives in the home and it is valued under $572,000.
+As of 2019, the non-applicant spouse can retain assets up to $126,420.
+Some assets are exempt, such as the applicant’s home, if the applicant (or his or her spouse) lives in the home and it is valued under $585,000.